 Social media can add enormous pressures, especially for younger people, who may also be experiencing cyberbullying.

 Self-confidence can also impact upon your relationships with others and you may not feel confident enough to discuss your HIV status with anyone.
-It's really useful to think carefully about disclosure and decide who will be most supportive and at what time.
+It's really useful to think carefully about telling others about your status and decide who will be most supportive and at what time.

 Difficult feelings are perfectly normal, but if you can find a way to overcome them and improve your self-esteem, you’ll be happier.